Exponential periods and o-minimality: Exponential periods: the general case

 \end{lemma} \begin{proof} We apply \xref{lem:period_map_smooth} to each $X_n$, then take total complexes. \end{proof}

 \begin{defn} Let $(X_\bullet,f_\bullet)\in C_+(\SmAff/\A^1)$, $n\in\Na$.
 The \emph{period pairing} for $(X_\bullet,f_\bullet,n)$ is the induced map

 The elements in the image of this pairing are called the \emph{exponential periods} of $(X_\bullet,f_\bullet,n)$.
 We denote the set of these numbers for varying $(X_\bullet,f_\bullet,n)$ by $\Psmaff(k)$. \end{defn} \begin{rem} Fres\'an--Jossen interpret these periods as periods for a suitable category of effective exponential motives.
 We consider them in \cref{sec:concl}.
-The usual localisation amounts to inverting $\pi$.
+As usual the category of all exponential motives is defined as the localisation of the category of effective exponential motives with respect to the Tate object.
+On the level of periods this amounts to inverting $\pi$.
 We do not consider the non-effective case in our paper. \end{rem}